m-chandler/factorio-spot-pricing/readme.md

 ### Stack gets stuck on CREATE_IN_PROGRESS

+There might be multiple reasons.

+#### Selected Instance Type not available in your region

+NOTE: This should no longer be an issue when using the SpotMinMemoryMiB and SpotMinVCPUCount parameters instead of InstanceType.

-It may be because the `m3.medium` instance is not available in your region.
+It may be because there are no suitable Instance Types available in your region.
 As a result of this, an auto-scaling group gets successfully created - however it never launches an instance.
 This means the ECS service cannot ever start, as it has nowhere to place the container.
 I would suggest going to the AWS Console > EC2 > Spot Requests > Pricing History, and find a suitable instance type that's cost effective and has little to no fluctuation in price.

 In the below example (Paris), `m5.large` looks like a good option.
 Try to create the CloudFormation stack again, changing the InstanceType CloudFormation parameter to `m5.large`.
 See: https://github.com/m-chandler/factorio-spot-pricing/issues/10

 ![Spot pricing history](readme-spot-pricing.jpg?raw=true)

 ### Restarting the Container